Q: What is Amazon Kinesis Data Streams?

 Q: What is a partition key?

-Partition key is used to segregate and route records to different shards of a data stream.
-A partition key is specified by your data producer while adding data to an Amazon Kinesis data stream.
-For example, assuming you have a data stream with two shards (shard 1 and shard 2).
+A partition key is used to segregate and route records to different shards of a data stream.
+A partition key is specified by your data producer while adding data to a Kinesis data stream.
+For example, let’s say you have a data stream with two shards (shard 1 and shard 2).
 You can configure your data producer to use two partition keys (key A and key B) so that all records with key A are added to shard 1 and all records with key B are added to shard 2.

 Q: What is a sequence number?